• body

 Article Image

-Paintless dent removal began in the 1960s, and has really taken off in the last 15 years as more and more skilled technicians have moved from panel shops into this specialised field.
+Paintless Dent Removal, which originated in the 1960s, has significantly gained momentum over the past 15 years as skilled technicians transitioned from panel shops to this specialised field.

-This process is suitable for smaller dents in body panels, such as hail damage or small trolley marks, as the metal has not stretched too far and can be manipulated back into place.
+This approach is ideal for smaller dents, such as hail damage or minor trolley marks, where the metal hasn't stretched excessively and can be carefully repositioned.

 Joel Ilton